 Presentations: You will have an assigned presentation day and this is your only chance to give your presentation.
 Presenters are required to wear business casual dress.
 This demonstrates a level of preparedness and professionalism.
-Some presentations require business professional dress and this will be announced in the assignment directions.
 NO make-ups for missed presentations.
 See me if you have issues with your assigned presentation day.